uk-gov-mirror/ONSdigital.dp-topic-api/README.md

 ### Dependencies

+The follow dependencies can all be met by running the Auth stack and then logging into your local Florence using your sandbox Florence credentials:
+* Zebedee
-* Mongo db (can use [dp-compose](https://github.com/ONSdigital/dp-compose) to stand up an instance in docker container, this requires docker)
+* Mongo db
+* Florence authentication (AWS cognito)

+NB.
+Use [the auth stack in dp-compose](https://github.com/ONSdigital/dp-compose/v2/stacks/auth) to run these services in docker containers; this requires Docker and Colima.

 * Once you have a working mongo db instance, you will want to populate your database with topics - see `./scripts/README.md` for seeding scripts
 * No further dependencies other than those defined in `go.mod`